hvaughanattmforum/WebSpecDemoData/README.md

 ## Introduction
-The Component factory is the name given to the processes that implement the CI/CD development lifecycle of Component assets.
+The Component factory is the name given to the processes that implements the CI/CD development lifecycle of Component assets.

 The releasable assets are:
 - Golden Component definitions,